hackerkid/fall-2016/communities/uchicago/community-assessment.md

 -There's an email group, and a Facebook group.

 - Could your organization benefit from one or more of those, or another way of communicating?
 -We would benefit from broadcasting beyond the current infrastructure to engage an audience that may not have subscribed to our channels.
+In the past I have gone into introductory CS classrooms and general activity fairs and spoke about the various CS events and RSOs on campus.
+I think a more effective way of retaining interest and engaging with different audiences would be through utilizing existing listhosts that are not CS focused.
+We could advertize events such as civic hacking at events that are not necessarily CS related but that have attendees who are interested in civic issues.
+I think there's are a lot of existing avenues that we have not currently reached out to and it's just a matter of getting volunteers to talk.

 ### Culture
 - How welcoming is your community to new people and new ideas?